 - Wire ropes wear out.
 The strength of a rope begins to decrease when the rope is put to use and continues to decrease with each use.
-Rope will fail if worn-out, overloaded, misused, damaged or improperly maintained. - The nominal strength, sometimes called catalog strength, of a rope applies only to a new, unused rope. - The nominal strength of a rope should be considered the straight line pull which will actually break a new unused rope.
-The nominal strength of a rope should never be used as its working load. - Each type of fitting attached to a rope has a specific efficiency rating which can reduce the working load of the rope assembly or rope system. - Never overload a rope.
+Rope will fail if worn-out, overloaded, misused, damaged or improperly maintained. - The nominal strength, sometimes called catalog strength, of a wire rope applies only to a new, unused rope. - The nominal strength of a rope should be considered the straight line pull which will actually break a new unused rope.
+The nominal strength of a rope should never be used as its working load.

+- Each type of fitting attached to a rope has a specific efficiency rating which can reduce the working load of the rope assembly or rope system. - If an operator hoists the hook block up or down too fast when reeved with multiple parts-of-line and no hook load, the wire rope can bird cage and damage the rope. - Never overload a rope.
 This means never use the rope where the load applied to it is greater than the working load determined by the rope manufacturer. - Never "shock load" a rope.
 A sudden application of force or load can cause both visible external and internal damage.
 There is no practical way to estimate the force applied by shock loading a rope.
 The sudden release of a load can also damage a rope. - Lubricant is applied to the wires and strands of a wire rope when it is manufactured.
 The lubricant is depleted when the rope is in service and should be replaced periodically.
 Refer to the Service Manual for more information. - In the U.S.A., regular inspections of the rope and keeping of permanent records signed by a qualified person are required by OSHA for almost every rope application.
 The purpose of the inspection is to determine whether or not a rope may continue to be safely used on the application.
 Inspection criteria, including number and location of broken wires, wear and elongation, have been established by OSHA, ANSI, ASME and similar organizations.
 See the Service Manual for inspection procedures.